Sharon Werning Rivera, Ph.D.

 Associate Professor of Government

 Sharon Werning Rivera (Ph.D., University of Michigan) specializes in the post-communist countries of Eurasia with a particular emphasis on Russia.
 Her research and teaching interests are in the field of comparative politics with particular emphases on democratization, elite political culture, the transformation of elites in post-communist settings, and the diffusion of ideas.
 Rivera's articles have appeared in such journals as Perspectives on Politics, Political Studies, Party Politics, Post-Soviet Affairs, PS: Political Science and Politics, and Europe-Asia Studies, as well as in edited collections.
 In 2012-13 she was a Fulbright U.S. Scholar to the Russian Federation.
 In 2014, she taught in the Political Linguistics Summer School at the Higher School of Economics in Nizhny Novgorod, Russia.

-Her other two larger research projects focus on two main questions: 1) what is the relative balance between structure and agency in explaining democratization in the post-communist region? and 2) how valid are widespread claims that the elite sector in Russia during the Putin era has become dominated by individuals from the military security services?
+Her other two larger research projects focus on two main questions: 1) what is the relative balance between structure and agency in explaining democratization in the post-communist region? and 2) how valid are widespread claims that the elite sector in Russia during the Putin era has become dominated by individuals from the military and security services?

 She has also published pedagogical articles on the use of active learning strategies in the classroom.
 The simulation she developed for her introductory comparative politics course at Hamilton College was published as an on-line text by Congressional Quarterly Press.